Electrospinning: History

 In the late 16th century William Gilbert set out to describe the behavior of magnetic and electrostatic phenomena.
 He observed that when a suitably electrically charged piece of amber was brought near a droplet of water it would form a cone shape and small droplets would be ejected from the tip of the cone: this is the first recorded observation of electrospraying.

-In 1887 C. V. Boys described “the old, but little known experiment of electrical spinning”.
-Boys’ apparatus consisted of “a small dish, insulated and connected with an electrical machine”.
+In 1887 C. V. Boys described "the old, but little known experiment of electrical spinning".
+Boys' apparatus consisted of "a small dish, insulated and connected with an electrical machine".
 He found that as his stock liquid reached the edge of the dish, that he could draw fibers from a number of materials including shellac, beeswax, sealing-wax, gutta-percha and collodion.

 The process of electrospinning was patented by J.F.
 Cooley in May 1900 and February 1902 and by W.J.
 Morton in July 1902.

 In 1914 John Zeleny, published work on the behavior of fluid droplets at the end of metal capillaries.
 His effort began the attempt to mathematically model the behavior of fluids under electrostatic forces.

 Further developments toward commercialization were made by Anton Formhals, and described in a sequence of patents from 1934 to 1944 for the fabrication of textile yarns.
 Electrospinning from a melt rather than a solution was patented by C.L.
 Norton in 1936 using an air-blast to assist fiber formation.

 In 1938 Nathalie D. Rozenblum and Igor V. Petryanov-Sokolov, working in Nikolai A. Fuchs' group at the Aerosol Laboratory of the L. Ya.
 Karpov Institute in the USSR, generated electrospun fibers, which they developed into filter materials known as "Petryanov filters".
 By 1939, this work had led to the establishment of a factory in Tver' for the manufacture of electrospun smoke filter elements for gas masks.
 The material, dubbed BF (Battlefield Filter) was spun from cellulose acetate in a solvent mixture of dichloroethane and ethanol.
 By the 1960s output of spun filtration material was claimed as 20 million m2 per annum.

 Between 1964 and 1969 Sir Geoffrey Ingram Taylor produced the theoretical underpinning of electrospinning.
-Taylor’s work contributed to electrospinning by mathematically modeling the shape of the cone formed by the fluid droplet under the effect of an electric field; this characteristic droplet shape is now known as the Taylor cone.
+Taylor's work contributed to electrospinning by mathematically modeling the shape of the cone formed by the fluid droplet under the effect of an electric field; this characteristic droplet shape is now known as the Taylor cone.
 He further worked with J. R. Melcher to develop the "leaky dielectric model" for conducting fluids.

-Simon, in a 1988 NIH SBIR grant report, showed that solution electrospinning could be used to produced nano- and submicron-scale polystyrene and polycarbonate fibrous mats specifically intended for use as in vitro cell substrates.
+Simon, in a 1988 NIH SBIR grant report, showed that solution electrospinning could be used to produce nano- and submicron-scale polystyrene and polycarbonate fibrous mats specifically intended for use as in vitro cell substrates.
 This early application of electrospun fibrous lattices for cell culture and tissue engineering showed that various cell types would adhere to and proliferate upon the fibers in vitro.
 Small changes in the surface chemistry of the fibers were also observed depending upon the polarity of the electric field during spinning.